-College level applied music class, requires an audition or permission of instructor to qualify and includes individual instruction for Music majors or highly-proficient musicians.
+College level applied music class, requires an audition or permission of instructor to qualify.
+Individual instruction for Music majors or highly-proficient musicians.
 All students are required to perform a jury.

 Prerequisites: MUSI 100A and MUSI 113

 122 APPLIED MUSIC COMPOSITION